-House of Representatives Passes the GREAT Act
+House of Representatives Approves the GREAT Act

 In the final week of September 2018, the House of Representatives passed the Grant Reporting Efficiency and Agreements Transparency (GREAT) Act of 2018 through a voice vote.